 An Individual Resident Has Their Own Preferences

 Just as each human you know has their own preferences, governed by countless factors both known and unknown, sanctuary residents are much the same!
 It’s critical for sanctuaries to honor the likes, dislikes, and potential traumatic triggers of each individual at the sanctuary, and do their best to not inadvertently make them uncomfortable, even if other residents of the same species may enjoy certain things like specific locations or food.
 It is not compassionate to subject anyone to anything that they don’t like if it isn’t a medical necessity!
-Doing so can be extremely harmful to individuals who are fearful or exhibit confrontational behaviors towards certain elements.
+Doing so can be extremely harmful to individuals who are fearful or exhibit Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents. behaviors towards certain elements.

-This is especially true of enrichment strategies; for instance, if three residents seem to enjoy an enriching toy placed in their enclosure, but a fourth finds it extremely upsetting, this is not an appropriate enrichment strategy for that parrot living space.
+This is especially true of enrichment strategies; for instance, if three residents seem to enjoy an enriching toy placed in their enclosure, but a fourth finds it extremely upsetting, this is not an appropriate enrichment strategy for that parrot The indoor or outdoor area where an animal resident lives, eats, and rests..
 The needs of each individual within a group must always be evaluated carefully!

 An Individual Resident Needs Individualized Care